Fairs, Events, and Workshops

 Connect with employers in our area at our annual career fairs.
 Whether you’re searching for an internship or your first job after graduation, the career fair is a great place to start.

-The VSCS Spring 2021 Virtual Job and Internship Fair will be available from April 19th through May 31, 2021!
+The VSCS Spring 2022 Virtual Job and Internship Fair will be available through May 31, 2022!

 The VSCS Virtual Job and Internship Fair features about 300 employers who want to hire you!
 Students, alums and community members.